Category: Philosophy

 That statement — and all others like it — is flatly false.

-Philosophy: the science of rudiments and foundations; the study of fundamentals.
+Philosophy is the science of rudiments and foundations: it is the study of fundamentals.

 A philosophy is an organized system of ideas and arguments.